Murder of Ahmaud Arbery: Pre-trial events

 In April 2021, all three men were indicted by a federal grand jury with one count each of interference with rights, and with one count each of attempted kidnapping.
 Travis McMichael and Gregory McMichael were also indicted with separate counts of using firearms during a crime of violence.
 The "interference with rights" charge is a hate crime, specifically claiming "that the defendants used force and threats of force to intimidate and interfere with Arbery's right to use a public street because of his race".
 The range of sentencing included the death penalty, life in prison, another prison sentence length, and a fine.
 All three men initially pleaded not guilty.

 The Justice Department filed a notice of plea agreement on January 31, 2022.
 The deal, signed by federal prosecutors and defense attorneys for Travis and Greg McMichael, specified 30 year sentences to be served in federal prison, in exchange for guilty pleas.
 Travis McMichael's agreement stated that he had not set out on the day of the murder to harm anyone for racist reasons, but that he had "made assumptions" about Arbery due to his race and that race played a part in his decision to chase Arbery with a gun.
 He also acknowledged that in digital messages he had associated black skin with "criminality" and supported vigilantism against black criminals.
 Greg McMichaels was prepared to plead guilty in a subsequent session.

-But Arbery's family took the unusual step of opposing the agreement in open court, begging the judge to reject the deal so that the McMichaels would serve their sentences in the Georgia state prison system, which was considered more dangerous and where both the interracial nature of the crime and Greg McMichael's history in law enforcement would make them likely targets of other prisoners.
+But Arbery's family took the unusual step of opposing the agreement in open court, begging the judge to reject the deal so that the McMichaels would serve their sentences in the Georgia state prison system, as Arbery's family considered federal prison as having more lenient conditions.
 Caught by surprise, Assistant Attorney General for Civil Rights Kristen Clarke released a statement saying that the plea deal had been signed only after Arbery family attorneys "informed me that the family was not opposed to it."
 Assistant US Attorney Tara Lyons also asserted that Arbery's family had been repeatedly consulted about the agreement and were unopposed.
 But District Judge Lisa Godbey Wood sided with the family, acknowledging their emotional testimony as she took the rare step of rejecting the signed plea agreement, stating that she did not have enough information at that time to know whether the 30-year sentence it specified was fair.

 On February 3, Greg McMichael's lawyers indicated that he would plead not guilty; on February 4, Travis McMichael withdrew his guilty plea.
 Legal experts expressed concern that public reporting on the plea agreement could prejudice the jury and make it more difficult for the McMichaels to get a fair trial.